The Killers deliver one of the great Reading Festival headline sets - review

 Which all rather shows up Holly Humberstone.
 In her goth boots and nose ring – and with a kilted guitarist on a podium ensuring that her big screen glory shots are framed with 50ft hairy knees – Humberstone looks like classic Reading’s idea of a picture-perfect prom queen.
 Yet she mutters her way through half an hour of understated drivetime pop that only musters a modicum of Fender-esque bluster in the final minutes.
 Breakup ballad “Antichrist” even inadvertently lets on that Satan has his infernal claws buried deep in commercial soul pop.
 “I’m having the time of my life,” she says, ahead of an underwhelming duet with Parks on a song about the joy of post-pandemic room service.
 Good for her.

 If Inhaler’s Elijah Hewson ever caught a glimpse of Reading as a youth, it was most likely from a helicopter en route to St Tropez, or to check on the family’s offshore investments.
-Now no doubt Bono’s son is desperate to shed such cheap shots at his birth-right and forefront his music ((and let’s be real, if my offspring ever decided against my better advice to pursue a career in festival reviewing, I wouldn’t hesitate in wangling her a place on the honey train to Standon Calling).
+Now no doubt Bono’s son is desperate to shed such cheap shots at his birthright and forefront his music ((and let’s be real, if my offspring ever decided against my better advice to pursue a career in festival reviewing, I wouldn’t hesitate in wangling her a place on the honey train to Standon Calling).

 But if Hewson’s to be the next Jeff Buckley or Wilson Pickett, Inhaler urgently need to develop some character of their own.
 By the third or fourth pleasantly rousing but interchangeable playlist indie anthem – “These Are The Days”, “Cheer Up Baby”, “Are You Absolutely Sure Your Da Didn’t Write This One?” – the suspicion grows that you could throw a stick over the fence into the backstage area of the Festival Republic tent and hit a dozen acts doing more interesting things with alternative music.

 We test the theory.
-Wandering over to Festival Republic we catch Scowl, a hardcore speed grunge band fronted by a green haired cowgirl, and Zand, an electro-metal Lady Gaga from hell clad in half a plastic minidress.
+Wandering over to Festival Republic we catch Scowl, a hardcore speed grunge band fronted by a green-haired cowgirl, and Zand, an electro-metal Lady Gaga from hell clad in half a plastic minidress.
 Our annual mid-Reading realisation dawns that, in a populist streaming hierarchy driven solely by numbers, the formulaic will forever drown out the unique.
 Up next on Main Stage West: alternative R&B trio Chase Atlantic.
 Ever get the feeling you’ve been underestimated?

-The afternoon’s UK rap interlude is energising – Kilburn’s Knucks indulges some deep bass grime, while Shepherd’s Bush’s Central Cee and his sizable bike-riding crew rap nimbly about his sexual prowess, demanding to see our best backside abilities.
+The afternoon’s UK rap interlude is energising – Kilburn’s Knucks indulges some deep bass grime, while Shepherd’s Bush’s Central Cee and his sizeable bike-riding crew rap nimbly about his sexual prowess, demanding to see our best backside abilities.
 But no forms are revolutionised here either.
 Reading begins once more to resemble a deep, dark, beauty-filtered mirror, reflecting a music culture sent into stasis by its taste-making means of consumption that relies on flogging “us” (i.e. the lowest common denominator masses) with more of what “we” already like.

 Matty Healy of The 1975, though, presents a strong Millennial counter-argument.
 “The internet is working the way it should do,” he muses, noting the vast number of teenagers down the front still engaged with their self-titled debut album, 10 years after its release.
 “It feels as relevant as ever,” he says.
 Or is this, perhaps, a sign that music hasn’t moved on in a decade?
 Whatever, replacing Lewis Capaldi the year after they stepped in for Rage Against the Machine here, Reading & Leeds’ go-to subs have great fun winding back the clock to those innocent days before Healy’s £2m snog onstage in Malaysia, playing that first album in full beneath the cover’s iconic neon rectangle.
 “Perhaps we should have rehearsed,” Healy grins, swigging dry his own bottle of wine and reaching for a hip flask.
 “We’re f***ing winging this, lads”.